Ariana Grande Closes Out 2019 With Surprise Album k bye for now

 Excited to share the release with her fans, Ariana took to Twitter with a sweet message, writing, "A little something to thank u for everything and to make saying goodbye to this chapter a lil easier love u."

+"I know all the hard nights," his post continued.
+"I know all the pain and the struggle.
+I remember all our talks and I also know it was Your decision and Your strength that got you through it.
+You are exactly who you claim to be.
+You not only did it... you found your joy again with the fans night after night.
+You found your joy in your family and friends.
+You found your joy in your music.
+And in turn you brought us all.. millions of us.. joy."

+Scooter concluded, "Proud is not the word for what I feel.
+This is more than that.
+You are amazing @arianagrande .
+This album and this tour is a triumph of what we are all capable of.
+Thank u u for being u.
+You know everything else p.s - now I'm going to listen to the live album (you're a genius for that idea too ari!)."

-Also feeling a little sentimental about the tour's ending was Frankie Grande, who left his little sister a touching tribute on Instagram.
-"One chapter closes. another one begins. i am so proud of you ariana for the most beautiful piece of work you have ever gifted the planet... so far," the Celebrity Big Brother star said.
+Older brother Frankie Grande also chimed in with a sentimental post for the "Boyfriend" singer.
+He wrote, "One chapter closes. another one begins. i am so proud of you ariana for the most beautiful piece of work you have ever gifted the planet... so far."

-"The #sweetenertour was a masterpiece," his post continued.
+"The #sweetenertour was a masterpiece," the Celebrity Big Brother star added.
 "Thank you for sharing so much of yourself with the world. i love you with all of my heart and am so happy and proud to stand with you on this momentous occasion. congratulations. you. did. that."

 The "God is a Woman" singer teased that the album was coming earlier this month, calling it "something sweet n special to say thank u for this year."
 She also shared that she played a major role in producing the vocals for k bye for now.